Grey-Bound/research/bitcoin-production-readiness/README.md

 ---

-## Production Readiness Is a System Property
+## Production readiness is a system property

 There is rarely one configuration change that makes a Bitcoin product production-ready.